mooniak/animager/README.md

 ##Deliverables

-- A Python script
+- Installer script
-- Dependency installer script
+- Script
-- SVG Template file
+- Template files to start
 - A GitHub repo with all these files

+##Extras
+- Support GIMP and Krita file formats. (.xfc / )
+- Support on Windows
+- Supprt on Mac
+- GUI (Maybe Someday)

 ##Needed stuff / References